When you Need or Want a New Home

 The buy to let (BTL) mortgage market can sometimes be overwhelming, particularly if you’re just setting out on life as a landlord.
 From explaining the things you need to think about to making your final choice of mortgage product, our advice and reassuring support means you can take your first steps in the lettings sector with confidence.

-Whether you’re an ‘accidental’ landlord who, for whatever reason, finds themselves in a position where they no longer need to live in a house they own but want to make it pay its way (can be a buy to let or a let to buy depending on circumstances), or someone who’s making a career out of the lettings market, we can help you secure the right mortgage for your needs.
-But getting a buy-to-let (BTL) mortgage is subject to different qualifying and lending criteria than for securing borrowing against a home you’ll live in yourself.
+Whether you’re an ‘accidental’ landlord who, for whatever reason, finds themselves in a position where they no longer need to live in a house they own but want to make it pay its way (can be a buy to let or a let to buy depending on circumstances), or someone who’s making a career out of the lettings market either in their personal name or increasingly in the Limited Company Buy to Let options, we can help you secure the right mortgage for your needs.
+Getting a buy-to-let (BTL) mortgage is subject to different qualifying and lending criteria than for securing borrowing against a home you’ll live in yourself.

 On top of that, there are other practical considerations to take into account – specialist buildings and contents insurance (we can help you here, too) and the costs involved in having a professional agent manage the tenancy if you’re not planning on doing it yourself.